Nabat: Exile

 Senya Fleshin (left), Volin (center) and Mollie Steimer (right), former members of the Nabat in exile in Berlin.

 Exiled in Berlin, Volin and Arshinov established a monthly journal The Anarchist Herald (Анархический Вестник), published a History of the Makhnovist movement, and worked together with Alexander Berkman to provide prisoner support for anarchist political prisoners in the Soviet Union.
 On 22 July 1923, Halyna Kuzmenko signed a statement requesting that the Bolshevik government release remaining Nabat members from prison and cease political repression against the anarchist movement, in return for the cessation of hostile operations by the insurgents, but her request was not granted.

 The exiled anarchists of the Nabat turned their attentions to answering why their movement had failed in Ukraine.
 Mark Mratchny began to advocate for a "transitional economy and political stage for the revolution", to be handled by free soviets.
 Levandovsky accused the Makhnovists of operating its own Cheka, in the form of the Kontrrazvedka, and accused Makhno himself of running a military dictatorship.
 Meanwhile, Isaac Teper claimed that it had been the Nabat itself that directed the Makhnovshchina, depicting Aron Baron as the movement's dictator.
 On 20 June 1926, Peter Arshinov published his Organizational Platform, which advocated for anarcho-communists to form a tightly coordinated organisation, based on the principles of tactical and theoretical unity, collective responsibility and federalism.
 Volin fiercely criticised this Platform, considering it be an attempt to form an anarchist political party along bureaucratic and centralist lines.
+Volin instead put forward his own proposal for a unified anarchist organisation, which he called the anarchist synthesis.